CS171/Homework_instructions/week-03/lab/week_03_lab.md

 #### Submission of lab

-Congratulations, you have now completed the activities of Lab 2.
+Congratulations, you have now completed the activities of the second Lab.

 *See you next week!*

-Please upload the code of your completed lab on Canvas!
+Please include the code of your completed activity 3 in your homework submission.
+Read the homework documentation for more detail.

 &nbsp;